 In most cases, yes.
 The state of Washington allows certain family members of those who are killed because of the negligent actions of another party to pursue compensation through wrongful death claims.
 Seeking wrongful death compensation in Seattle comes with some tricky legal rules and requirements, so it’s important to work with a qualified lawyer during this difficult time.

 In general, the deadline for filing personal injury claims in Washington is three years from the date of the accident or from the date you are diagnosed with a condition that was directly caused by the accident you were involved in.
 This deadline is called the statute of limitations.

 Our firm works based on a contingency fee.
-This means we will work together to decide on a reasonable fee.
 This will typically be a percentage of your winnings.
 The great thing about an attorney contingency fee is that if we don’t win your case, you don’t pay us anything.
 When we win, our fee can be deducted from your winnings so you don’t have to worry about paying us back later.

 Contact a Seattle Personal Injury Attorney

 It’s normal to feel overwhelmed—maybe even a little hopeless—after you have been seriously injured through no fault of your own.
 We understand that physical pain and financial pressure come together to create a seemingly insurmountable obstacle.

 But rest assured that hope is not lost—particularly if you work with a dedicated and passionate lawyer.
 At Craig Swapp & Associates, we’re passionate about seeking justice for victims of negligence.